Pant-Tri-aueb/Stracheship/README.md

 the Stracheship.jar app into a folder that contains all the resources (images and sound files) and execute again.

+ALSO, TRYING TO EXECUTE STRACHESHIP.JAR FROM OUR LATEST GITHUB RELEASE, THE USER WILL ENCOUNTER SOME PROBLEMS.
+THE SOLUTION FOR THIS, IS TO DOWNLOAD THE "Source Code" ZIP AND EXECUTE STRACHESHIP.JAR FROM THERE.

 - HOW TO PLAY

 The following instructions can also be found in the main menu of Stracheship (Press Help button